Granny Annexe Cost

 If you need Planning Permission to build your granny annexe, you will have to pay a processing fee of around £170.
 Normally, your provider would include drawings in the project's cost, and a small fee for the drawings and specifications may be charged.
 However, if Building Control consent is granted, there may be extra fees to pay.

-What's Involved in Installing a Granny Annexe?
+What's Involved in Building a Granny Annexe?

 Building a granny annexe is a large project that includes selecting an annexe, arranging utilities, and planning the site on which the annexe will be built.
 This section will go over the processes required to install a granny annexe.